Arrive Alive

 5. Shatterprufe® prevents your head from going through the windscreen

 Inferior, non-Shatterprufe® windscreens will shatter, resulting in sharp shards of glass flying through the air or remaining jiggered on the windscreen.
 Some non-OE manufacturers use recycled vinyl.
 This is a lethal combination.
-In an accident situation, occupant’s heads can penetrate the windscreen resulting in severe lacerations to the face and head.
+In an accident situation, occupants’ heads can penetrate the windscreen resulting in severe lacerations to the face and head.
 Severe blood loss can be fatal.

 6. Distortion can damage your eyes

 Inferior, non-OE windscreens often are distorted, which causes eye fatigue whilst driving.
-Driving with a distorted windscreen during the day or night can cause optical distortion - causing objects to look closer or further away from you.
+Driving with a distorted windscreen during the day or night can cause optical distortion - causing objects to look closer or farther away from you.

 LLumar Window Film and Road Safety